floragunncom/search-guard-docs/concepts.md

 You can use document- and field-level security (DLS/FLS) to control access to documents and even individual fields.

-For example, you can define that only members of the `HR department` group have access to documents of type `payroll`, and that the field `salary` is only displayed to users in the group `HR department lead`.
+For example, you can define that only members of the `HR department` group have access to documents of type `payroll`, and that the field `bonus` is only displayed to users in the group `HR department lead`.

 DLS is defined by one or more queries.
 Only documents that match the queries are accessible by the corresponding role:

 ```
-_dls_: '{"term" : {"_type" : "legends"}}'
+_dls_: '{"term" : {"_type" : "payroll"}}'
 ```

 FLS is defined by specifying the fields that should be visible to the authenticated user:

 ```
  _fls_:
-        - 'salary'
+        - 'bonus'
 ```